Latchkey Kids.

 Hence, the reason we were not allowed to even use the phone after school.

 My mother even had extra long laces for our keys to be worn around our necks.
-It would be harder for the key to pop outside of our shirts and become visible to any of those prowling perverts.
+It would be harder for the key to pop outside of our shirts and become visible to those prowling perverts.

-I was sixteen years old, going to high school and working as a vendor at Blue Jays games when Emanuel Jacques was murdered.
+I was sixteen years old going to high school and working as a vendor at the Blue Jays games when Emanuel Jacques was murdered.
 My brother would have been thirteen years old; he was just a year older than Emanuel.
 The murder of the shoeshine boy shocked the city of Toronto right to its core.
 The public outcry was immense and the much needed cleanup of the sordid, seedy Yonge Street began almost immediately.

 Emanuel’s murder by homosexuals just fueled my mother’s paranoia and ramped it up to the next level.
 Her paranoia now was not so much focused on me anymore, but more towards my brother.
 It also gave my mother the satisfaction that she had been right all along.
-By being so strict with me and my brother all those years, we never fell prey to homosexuals like the little shoeshine boy.
+By her being so strict with me and my brother for all those years, we never fell prey to homosexuals like the little shoeshine boy.

 She would never let my brother become the next Emanuel Jacques.

 Over the course of writing my memories, there are just so many and I wish I could write them all.
 Some I have forgotten only to remember them at a later date.
 However one thing I do remember, the 70's was a great decade for growing up a teenager.
-Although, I may sometimes depict my life as if I was locked in a basement with a ball and chain around my ankle.
+Although I may sometimes depict my life as if I was locked in a basement with a ball and chain around my ankle.

 I wasn’t, far from it.

-Like most teenagers, I would always try to derive ways to outsmart my parents or in my case my mother.
+Like most teenagers I would always try to derive ways to outsmart my parents or in my case my mother.
 At times she could be equally as smart and on the ball as to know exactly what I was scheming behind her back.
-She could be just as equally naïve and not have a clue as to what I was up to.
+She could also be just as equally naïve and not have a clue as to what I was up to.
 I was lucky; for the most part she had no clue.
 I was never a bad latchkey kid growing up, I was obedient and I always for the most part did what my mother told me to do.

 I lived in constant fear of my mother.

 We all had one common denominator; we were all being raised to be God fearing Jehovah’s Witnesses.
-Without any doubt or hesitation, I can truly say my brother and I had it the toughest out of all of our JW friends.
+Without any doubt or hesitation, I can truly say that my brother and I had it the toughest out of all of our JW friends.

 Why?